jitendra314/social-app/README.md

 -   Set Up Your Sites Folder
     By default, Herd uses C:\Users\<YourUsername>\Herd\Sites as the folder for your Laravel projects.
 You can change it in Herd’s settings if you want.

-✅ Option B: Add your existing Laravel path as a Site manually If you don’t want to move the project:
+### Add your existing Laravel path as a Site manually

-In the Herd app, click on Sites → + Add Site.
+-   In the Herd app, click on Sites → + Add Site.

-Choose “Add Existing Site”.
+-   Choose “Add Existing Site”.

-Browse to your Laravel project’s location (e.g., C:\projects\my-laravel-app).
+-   Browse to your Laravel project’s location (e.g., C:\projects\my-laravel-app).

-Give it a name like my-laravel-app.
+-   Give it a name like my-laravel-app.

 ## Learning Laravel